aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/introduction/aspose-cells-object-model/_index.md

 |**Top level structure of Aspose.Cells Object Model**|
 | :- |
 |![todo:image_alt_text](aspose-cells-object-model_1.png)|

-As you can see from the above figure that the root of the object model is the Workbook object.
-A brief description of few of the objects is provided below for the introductory purposes.
+As you can see from the above figure, the root of the object model is the Workbook object.
+A brief description of a few of the objects is provided below for introductory purposes.

 ## **WorksheetCollection/Worksheet**